Secret (2024 film)

-Secret is 2024 Indian Malayalam-language thriller film written and directed by S. N. Swamy.
+Secret is a 2024 Indian Malayalam-language comedy thriller film written and directed by screenwriter S. N. Swamy (in his directional debut).
 The film stars Dhyan Sreenivasan, Aparna Das, Jacob Gregory, Kalesh Ramanand, Renji Panicker, and Ranjith.
+The film's cinematography and editing was handled by Jackson Johnson and Basodh T Baburaj respectively.
+The film's soundtrack was composed by Jakes Bejoy.

 The film was released on 26 July 2024.
-The Film was a box office bomb and poorly received by the audience.
+The film mostly received negative reviews from the critics upon release and was a box office bomb.
+This film is one of the biggest failures of Swamy's career.